MrOiseau/advanced_ml/README.md

 ### Backend

+1. **`config.py`**: Centralizes all configuration settings and environment variables for the application.
+It loads variables from the .env file and provides them to other modules, ensuring consistent configuration across the system.
-1. **`indexing.py`**: Handles PDF document ingestion and indexing into ChromaDB.
+2. **`indexing.py`**: Handles PDF document ingestion and indexing into ChromaDB.
 It processes documents into chunks, generates vector embeddings, and stores them in the database for efficient retrieval.
-2. **`querying.py`**: Manages query processing, query rewriting, document retrieval, reranking, and summarization.
+3. **`querying.py`**: Manages query processing, query rewriting, document retrieval, reranking, and summarization.
 It uses vector embeddings to retrieve documents and applies query expansion and reranking for better results.
-3. **`chunker_advanced.py`**: Implements semantic text chunking using sentence embeddings and k-means clustering for more intelligent document splitting.
+4. **`chunker_advanced.py`**: Implements semantic text chunking using sentence embeddings and k-means clustering for more intelligent document splitting.
+This module:
+   - Uses sentence-transformers to create embeddings for each sentence
+   - Determines the optimal number of clusters using silhouette scoring
+   - Groups semantically similar sentences into coherent chunks
+   - Respects maximum chunk size constraints while preserving semantic relationships
+   - Provides more context-aware document splitting compared to traditional character-based methods
-4. **`rag_evaluation.py`**: Provides comprehensive evaluation metrics (ROUGE, BLEU, F1, semantic similarity) and visualization of system performance.
+5. **`rag_evaluation.py`**: Provides comprehensive evaluation metrics (ROUGE, BLEU, F1, semantic similarity) and visualization of system performance.
+The evaluation process:
+   - Loading the evaluation dataset
+   - Processing each question
+   - Retrieving relevant documents
+   - Generating answers
+   - Computing evaluation metrics
+   - Outputting average metrics across all questions Evaluation Metrics:
+   - BLEU (precision-based overlap)
+   - Exact Match (strict matching)
+   - F1 Score (balance of precision and recall)
+   - Semantic Similarity (meaning-based comparison)
+   - ROUGE scores (ROUGE-1, ROUGE-2, ROUGE-L)
-5. **`utils.py`**: Contains utility functions for logging and generating a deduplicated evaluation dataset.
+6. **`utils.py`**: Contains utility functions for logging and generating a deduplicated evaluation dataset.

 ### Frontend